 Lead generation: The method you use to get clients.

 Link Building: The process of building backlinks to a website to improve SEO rankings.
-John Mueller has said this year that link building is a bad idea for SEO.
+John Mueller has said that link building is a bad idea for SEO.
 This is disputed.

 Link Circle: Method of creating reciprocal links designed to retain the link juice.
 Person a builds a link to person B. Instead of building one back person B builds a link to person C who builds a link back to person A.